lambertJiakangChen/Hadoop_MapReduce_Yelp-dataset_analysis/README.md

-# EECS4415-Big Data Systems: Project 2 (20%)

-**Title:** Distributed Big Data Analytics using Python
-**Start:** February 20, 2023, @ 9:00am EST
-**Due:** March 13, 2023, by 9:00pm EST

 ## Objectives

 This project involves performing distributed analytics on a large-scale dataset using Python on a Hadoop cluster.
 The dataset is a subset of Yelp's businesses, reviews, and user data.
-It was originally put together for the Yelp Dataset Challenge, which is a chance for students to conduct research or analysis on Yelp's data and share their discoveries.
 The dataset consists of five JSON files, which contain information about businesses across 8 metropolitan areas in the USA and Canada.
 The dataset can be found and downloaded [here](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/3) (registration to Kaggle is required).

-There are four questions in this project.
-You will write four sets of Python scripts that implement four MapReduce algorithms.
+There are four MapReduce algorithms in this project.
 The first set of scripts constructs an inverted index of the business categories; the second set computes frequency distributions about users; the third set finds top-K records; the fourth set analyzes the relationships between check-ins and businesses.

 ## Implementation
 * You may clone this repository and implement your solution in the corresponding files.